ryuran/talks/src/decks/crypto-for-devs/index_en.md

     date: 2018-10-18T13:20-0400
     url: http://connect.tech/
 notes: >
-  Hi Folks!
+  Hi Everyone!

-  I'm happy to be here!
-I gave this talk for the first time 3 years ago.
-I'm the first one to be surprised by its longevity.
-More than ever, it's still relevant to talk about cryptography.
+  Thank you for having me today, and thank you for coming.

-  It's my first time as a speaker in the USA, so thank you very much for being here.
+  I'm thrilled to give this talk for the first time in the USA at Connect.Tech.
+I gave it for the first time 3 years ago.
+I'm still surprised by its longevity, but more than ever, we need to talk about cryptography.

-   Let's talk about ciphers now!
+  So, let's talk about ciphers!
 ---

 +[section](sections/en/01-responsibility.md)